Air2air/northworks/public/content/c-reviews-crucible-dido.md

 - Soloists all
 - Rob Stafford
 - San Francisco Opera
-title: Untitled
+title: Burn, baby, burn - Crucible interpretation of 'Dido' is en fuego
 type: review
 ---

-***

-Burn, baby, burn: Crucible interpretation of 'Dido' is en fuego**

-Opera Preview based on the dress rehearsal from The Oakland Tribune and The Alameda Times-Star*, with headline above, Friday, January 16, 2004

-By Cheryl North

 Is it possible for a Baroque opera to catch fire with a 2004 audience?
 Well, that's what happened Wednesday in West Oakland when Henry Purcell's "Dido and Aeneas" ignited and fascinated the minds and sensibilities of its audience during a full dress rehearsal at The Crucible Arena/Theater.
 The old 17th century war horse opera will do that and more during its opening night Gala Reception, Art Auction and Performance at 6:30 tonight and at a subsequent performance and post-performance party at 8 p.m.
 Saturday.